progval/irctest/CONTRIBUTING.md

 We run automated tests on all commits and pull requests, to check that tests accept existing implementations.
+Scripts to run the tests are defined in `workflows.yml`, and the `make_workflows.py` script reads this configuration to generate files in `.github/workflows/` that are used by the CI.

-If an implementation cannot pass a test, that test should be excluded using the `-k` argument of pytest, in both `README.md` and `.github/workflows/`.
+If an implementation cannot pass a test, that test should be excluded via a definition in the Makefile.
 If it is a bug, please open a bug report to the affected software if possible, and link to the bug report in a comment.